Robert-van-Engelen/Forth850/README.md

 ### CFA:,
 _-- addr colon_sys_
-append cfa colon definition to dictionary make CONTEXT the CURRENT vocabulary start compiling
+append cfa colon definition to dictionary;
+make CONTEXT the CURRENT vocabulary;
+start compiling

     : CFA:, ] HERE colon_sys ['] (:) CFA, CURRENT TO CONTEXT ;

 ### POSTPONE
 _"<spaces>name<space>" --_
-postpone compile action of name if name is immediate, then compile name instead of executing it otherwise compile name into the current colon definition can be used to create macros, e.g. : TRUE POSTPONE -1 ; IMMEDIATE may throw -13 "undefined word" may throw -14 "interpreting a compile-only word"
+postpone compile action of name;
+if name is immediate, then compile name instead of executing it;
+otherwise compile name into the current colon definition;
+can be used to create macros, e.g. : TRUE POSTPONE -1 ; IMMEDIATE;
+may throw -13 "undefined word";
+may throw -14 "interpreting a compile-only word"

 ### :